There in the opening light on a track shaded by lakeside trees an engine revs and I – run.

 I stayed the night in Konzula in a $2 room the size of a single bed.

-It was the only place with power that intense, stormy night.
-No food served.
-Beer was dinner.
-I drank bottles with an English-speaking local; my shout.
+But no food served.
+Beer was my dinner.
+So I drank bottles with an English-speaking local; hey, my shout.

 Starving the next day, I ate a single banana for breakfast.

 Stopping at Dek Island on the boat across Lake Tana